BlinkID/blinkid-android/Transition-guide.md

 - We have added `CardOrientation` result that can help you distinguish between `Vertical` and `Horizontal` documents.
 It is a part of the `ImageAnalysisResult` result.
 - We have added new result property of an `AdditionalProcessingInfo` type that provides information about `missingMandatoryFields`, `invalidCharacterFields`, and `extraPresentFields`
 - We have unified `DataMatchResult` and `DataMatchDetailedInfo` into a single structure `DataMatchResult` (removed `dataMatchDetailedInfo` result member)

-### Minimum supported SDK version
-- Minimum supported SDK version has been updated from 16 to 21.
-This means that the devices that have an Android version lower than Android 5.0 (Lollipop) will no longer support BlinkID SDK - all of the devices with Android 5.0 and above are still supported.

-### Removed support for x86 architecture
-- Devices that are based on the Intel x86 architecture, rather than ARMv7, are no longer supported. x86 and x86_64 architectures are used on very few devices today with most of them being manufactured before 2015, and only a few after that (e.g. Asus Zenfone 4).
-According to the Device catalog on Google Play Console, these devices make up about 1% of all Android devices (223 out of 22074 devices that have an API level of 21 and above support this architecture).

 ## Improvements